 He made his F1 debut in unfortunate circumstances, coming in as a replacement for Williams following the death of Ayrton Senna.
 In 1996 he switched to McLaren, where he stayed for the best part of a decade in the company of the likes of Mika Hakkinen and Kimi Raikkonen.

-Coulthard finished off his Formula 1 career at Red Bull, helping build the team up.
+Coulthard finished off his Formula 1 career at Red Bull Racing, helping build the team up.
 He took an unlikely podium at the Monaco Grand Prix, a race he has twice won.
 In 2010 he made a comeback to race in the DTM for Mercedes, continuing for three seasons until his retirement from full-time competition at the end of 2012.
-He will now focus on his business interests including his F1 commentary for the BBC.

 The Scotsman is always one of the most popular participants at the Race Of Champions - and he finally took the Champion of Champions title with a dominant victory at Bushy Park Barbados in 2014.
 Prior to that his best moment came at Wembley in 2008, just months after he quit F1, when he reached the final.
 He lost out to Sébastien Loeb in a tense deciding race.